foliojs/pdfkit/docs/getting_started.md

 again replaces its bytes.
 Passing `undefined` unregisters the path and does nothing if it was not registered.
 Unregistered paths throw in browsers.

-The same registry is available from the CommonJS entry point in Node.
+The same registry is available from the Node entry points.
 Registered data takes precedence over a file at the same path; unregistering restores normal file system lookup.